-unitaryining or iracture of the prostnessis or prostnessis parts.
+unitaryining or iracture or the prostnessis or prostnessis parts.
 Joint prosthesis must not be mechanically worked or changed in any way, unless this is expressly envisaged in the design and surgical technique.
 In case of doubt, recommendation must be obtained in writing from the manufacturer.
-The surface of the prosthesis must not bear any writing nor be allowed to come into contact with retallic or other hard objects (especially in the case of ceramic implants), unless this is expressly envisaged by the of the 'Surgical Technique' description.
+The surface of the prosthesis must not bear any writing nor be allowed to come into contact with retailition of other hard objects (especially in the case of ceramic implants), unless this is expressly envisaged by the of the 'Surgical Technique' description.

-The surface of the prosthesis must not near any writing to the control objects (especially in the case of ceramic implants), unless this is expressly envisaged by the of the 'Surgicai Tecrnique description.
+The surface of the prosthesis must not near any writing to the surface of the surface of the 'Surgical lectnique description.